olaurino/mapping-vodml/003-examples.md

 other to its super type, *src:source.Source*.
 This possibility is a proposal on how to facilitate the work for so called *naïve clients* tailored to specific models (see Appendix B).
-Such clients are written only for a few specific model and only on the look-out for specific **`vodmlrefs`** from those models.
+Such clients are written only for a few specific models and only on the look-out for specific **`vodmlrefs`** from those models.
 By providing all[^13] types in the inheritance hierarchy above the actual type, such clients would find a type they know and they will not be confused by the unknown *xsrc*